wothke/sc68-2.2.1/emscripten/Readme.txt

 	Copyright (C) Benjamin Gerard (original licensing applies)

+This is a JavaScript/WebAudio plugin of sc68.
+This plugin is designed to work with version 1.0 of my generic WebAudio ScriptProcessor music player (see separate project).

 This project is based on sc68 version 2.2.1: Everything that's not needed for the command line tool "sc68" has been thrown out.
 All resource/file-access has been disabled/replaced.
 The sources